 The Big Five

 The safari term, “Big Five” is an old hunting term to name the five most difficult and most dangerous animals to hunt.
 It is less used for hunting and more so for safari goers.
-The Big Five are: the elephant, the cape buffalo, the leopard, the rhino and the lion.
+Learn more about what animals make up the big five in my blog post.

 A sparely populated area usually where safari animals can be found.
 This can include both wooded areas, grass land, and scrub bushes.